Our members are professionals in the field of theatre criticism and arts journalism who:

 Martin Morrow is a Toronto-based arts journalist and theatre critic, and a two-time winner of the Nathan Cohen Award.
 Martin began his career in Calgary, where he served as the Calgary Herald’s chief theatre critic from 1988 until 2000, and as the Arts, Books & Lifestyle Editor for Fast Forward, Calgary’s alternative weekly, from 2003 to 2006.
 He was a regular Western arts contributor to The Globe and Mail from 2000 to 2003; his writing has also appeared in Canadian Theatre Review, Avenue Magazine, the Montreal Gazette and the National Post.

 Martin has a particular interest in experimental and avant-garde work and is the author of Wild Theatre: The History of One Yellow Rabbit, published by the Banff Centre Press (2003) and nominated for an Alberta Book Award.
 In Toronto, Martin has worked as an arts producer for CBC.ca and as a film and theatre columnist for The Grid.
-Since 2010 he has been The Globe and Mail’s second theatre critic and also writes about theatre for Torontoist.
+Since 2010 he has been The Globe and Mail’s second theatre critic and is also a contributor to Toronto Life, The Stage (U.K.) and other publications.

 J. KELLY NESTRUCK (CTCA Treasurer)